top of page

 Step 1: Seek Out a Healthcare Professional

-Your family doctor, nurse practitioner, or general practitioner should be your first point of contact to begin your assessment process.
 If they have experience diagnosing autism, they may be able to provide you with a diagnosis that could be covered by your provincial health insurance.

-Step 2: Determine Cost
+Step 2: Estimate Cost

 Step 3: Book an Appointment